You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 Required: Articles of Organization Fee

-- $150 for hard copy filings and $250 for online and expedited forms
+- $150 for hard copy filings (plus an additional $100 for expedited service)

 Overall Illinois LLC Formation Costs